Sources:

 Informed immediately of the developments, Obama spoke on Sunday night to former presidents George Bush and Bill Clinton.
 Keith Urbahn, the former chief of staff to Bush's defense secretary Donald Rumsfeld, gave the first public indication of the news, tweeting at 10.25pm EST Sunday evening (3.25am BST Monday morning): "So I'm told by a reputable person they have killed Osama Bin Laden.
 Hot damn."

-The killing of the al-Qaida leader will thrill Americans and give Barack Obama a boost - but what is the significance of his death?
+2) The GuardianOsama bin Laden: the Americans got him in the end in true John Wayne style The killing of the al-Qaida leader will thrill Americans and give Barack Obama a boost - but what is the significance of his death?

 By Michael White